calacademy-research/citations_finder/README.md

     if the results come in date order it would be possbile to download specific years instead of oldest to now.
 It is likely that this is so, someone should confirm with RTFM

+* fix and test crossref downloader (may be subsumed in unpaywall.org?)

+* Generalize to work on windows - use os.path.join instead of slashes using (os.path.sep) and os.path.join.